Molise Abruzzo And Molise, Italy Travel Guide

 Pleasant temperatures, ideal for exploring.
 Fewer crowds at popular sites.
 Accommodation and activity prices generally lower than high season.
 Perfect for hiking, cultural tours, and enjoying spring wildflowers or autumn foliage.
 Autumn brings beautiful colors to the mountain forests.

-A few coastal facilities may be closed in early spring or late autumn.
+A few coastal facilities may be closed at the beginning of spring or late autumn.
 Higher chance of rain compared to summer.
-Check opening hours for smaller museums or attractions, as they might have reduced schedules.
+Check opening hours for smaller museums or attractions, as they may have reduced schedules.

 Lowest prices, authentic local environment, winter sports.